 My Kneejerk Reaction Was To Kill The Variadicness

 The original case of RETURN has changed, because so-called "non-interstitial invisibility" is dead.
-You can only make expressions void in their totality--not when used as arguments.
+You can only make expressions vanish in their totality--not when used as arguments.
 Doing otherwise caused more harm than good.

-I'd been thinking that argument-less RETURN would thus go back to returning the default unfriendly value (currently called NONE, a ~[]~ isotope, e.g. a parameter pack with absolutely no values in it).
+I'd been thinking that argument-less RETURN would thus go back to returning "NOTHING" (the default meaningless value).
 But maybe we shouldn't support argument-less RETURN at all.

 But Variadics Can Be Neat